tldr-pages/tldr/pages/common/cd.md

 `cd {{path/to/directory}}`

-- Go up to the parent of the current directory
+- Go up to the parent of the current directory:

 `cd ..`